Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

 > Die Diskussion über die Bewertung von Forschungssoftware in der Archäologie und ihren Nachbardisziplinen hat gerade erst begonnen und es wurde bisher kein Konsens erarbeitet.
 Unsere hier vorgestellten Überlegungen und der Fragenkatalog sollen daher konkret als Diskussionsanstoß und Impuls zur Etablierung eines gemeinsamen Verständnisses der Anforderungen an eine Software-Rezension verstanden werden.
 Wie eingangs angemerkt, werden Stellungnahmen aus verschiedensten Perspektiven und Disziplinen per GitHub oder E-Mail erbeten.
 Der Katalog soll daher mitnichten als in Stein gemeißelt verstanden, sondern soll in Zukunft von Archäologen und Research Software Engineers modifiziert und fortgeschrieben werden.

 The discussion about the evaluation of research software in archaeology and its neighbouring disciplines has only just begun and no consensus has yet been worked out.
-Our considerations and the list of questions presented here should therefore be understood specifically as a stimulus for discussion and an impulse to establish a common understanding of the requirements for a software review.
+Our considerations and the catalogue of questions presented here should therefore be directly understood as a stimulus for discussion and an impulse to establish a common understanding of the requirements for a software review.
 As noted at the outset, comments from a wide range of perspectives and disciplines are invited via GitHub or email.
-The catalogue is therefore by no means to be understood as set in stone, but rather to be modified and updated by archaeologists and research software engineers in the future.
+The catalogue is by no means set in stone, but rather prone to modifications and updates by archaeologists and research software engineers in the future.

 > ## Anmerkungen
 ## Notes